-The success of IANR is a result of the contributions each and every day from our employees.
-Our performance management process ensures that we consistently set the right goals, align on expectations, and encourage ongoing communication between employees and managers.
+The success of IANR is a direct result of the daily contributions of every employee.
+Our performance management process helps employees succeed by ensuring that we consistently set the right goals, align on expectations, and encourage ongoing communication between employees and managers.

-Employees and managers will meet twice per year to discuss six open-ended questions intended to focus on employee accomplishments, goals, and opportunities for growth and development.
-An online system will also be used to summarize the conversations.
+All Regular employees and their managers meet twice per year to discuss six open-ended questions, focusing on employee accomplishments, goals, and opportunities for growth and development (Temporary and On-Call staff are excluded).
+Conversations are summarized in the Perform system.

 Performance Conversation Process

-- Do we (me and my supervisor) think my accomplishments align with what is expected (most needed) for this position and our unit’s priorities?
+- Do my supervisor and I think my accomplishments align with what is expected for this position and our unit’s priorities?
 Yes, Somewhat, or No. Explain.

 - How can I help you be your best?